 Detective Terry was able to return fire and he hit Ervin in the shoulder.
 The two suspects tossed the .22 caliber semiautomatic pistol into the hillside next to the off-ramp and fled the scene on foot.
 The gun was recovered the next day by an employee of the city’s engineering department during an evidence search.

 After being unsuccessful trying to get passing motorists to stop, Detective Terry drove himself two miles to SPD’s South Precinct where he was able to tell other officers what had happened, before collapsing in the parking lot.
 Seattle Fire Department paramedics responded to the scene and transported him to Harborview Medical Center.

 At 0401 hours, Detective Terry died of the single gunshot wound at Harborview Medical Center.

 Arrests came after Smiley called a tow truck to move his car off the off-ramp a couple of hours after the shooting.
 Smiley and a female companion drove to the scene with a tow truck driver where they were met by a couple of state troopers.
 Washington State Patrol Trooper Lane Jackstadt later testified about incriminating comments made by Smiley at the scene.

 King County Prosecutor Norm Maleng was on a ride-along with a Seattle Police officer assigned to east precinct the night of Detective Terry’s death.
 He heard the incident broadcast on the police radio as he was being dropped off to his car.

 Quentin Ervin’s sentence was later vacated; however, murder charges were re-filed in March 2007.
 On May 27, 2008, Ervin was again convicted of murder and sentenced to 20 years.

-Detective Terry had served with the Seattle Police Department for four years.
-He was survived by his wife, daughter, and two sons.
+Detective Terry served the Seattle Police Department for four years.
+He is survived by his wife, daughter, and two sons.